JustinSipraseuth/sentinel_security_analytics/analysis/det-005/findings-DET005.md

 Next: This concludes the testing.

 ## Conclusion
-No, authentication method is not a useful way to explain differences in authentication outcomes.
+No, aggregate authentication method is not a useful way to explain differences in authentication failure amounts.
 No methods show anything materially different in failure behavior, as the differences are too small to support a small conclusion, with the range of failure rates being only 1.25% wide.

 ## Limitations
 This investigation only implies that authentication_method does not have any meaningful differences for failure rate.